Causality Guided Representation Learning for Cross-Style Hate Speech Detection: Related Work

 \subsection{Domain Generalization in Hate Speech Detection}

 Hate speech manifests across diverse online platforms and in varying styles, raising the challenge of domain generalization---whether models trained in one context can robustly transfer to others~\cite{corazza2019cross,phadke2020many,sheth2023peace}.
 Studies consistently show that hate speech classifiers trained on one dataset or platform perform poorly when deployed elsewhere, due to reliance on domain-specific artifacts~\cite{arango2019hate, zhang2023mitigating}.
 For instance, models fixating on particular slurs or minority identifiers may miss hate speech expressed differently on new platforms~\cite{vidgen2019challenges}.
 To address this, research has explored pooling datasets from multiple domains~\cite{arango2019hate}, encouraging models to learn features less tied to any single source.
 Domain-invariant representation learning, especially via adversarial training, is widely used: a domain discriminator encourages the model to ignore platform-specific signals~\cite{ganin2016domain}.
 This has been adapted for hate speech with frameworks like MultiFOLD~\cite{arango2024multifold}, which applies curriculum learning and adversarial losses to achieve cross-domain adaptation.
-Some works seek “universal” cues—such as sentiment or aggression—that might generalize, but such hand-engineered features risk missing critical nuance~\cite{wiegand2019detection, sarwar2022unsupervised}.
+Some works seek ``universal” cues--such as sentiment or aggression--that might generalize, but such hand-engineered features risk missing critical nuance~\cite{wiegand2019detection, sarwar2022unsupervised}.
 A particularly hard case is style shift: explicit versus implicit hate.
-Study demonstrates that transformer embeddings separate explicit hate well, but implicit hate clusters with benign content, creating a style gap~\cite{ocampo2023unmasking}.
+The study demonstrates that transformer embeddings separate explicit hate well while clustering implicit hate with benign content, creating a style gap~\cite{ocampo2023unmasking}.
 Their solution links implicit and explicit expressions targeting the same group, but full cross-style transfer remains elusive.
-Our work directly addresses these shortcomings. \methodName{} explicitly disentangles style as a latent factor, leveraging counterfactual data augmentation: we generate and train on explicit/implicit variants of the same content, enforcing style-invariant predictions.
+Our work disentangles style as a latent factor and leverages counterfactual reasoning to generate explicit/implicit variants of the same content, thereby enforcing style-invariant predictions.